xemantic/claudine/README.md

     style D2 fill:#dfd,stroke:#000,stroke-width:1px,color:#000
 ```

-Claudine can "reason", as much as Claude LLM can reason, so you can have any typical interaction like with a conversational bot.
+Claudine can _reason_, as much as Claude LLM can reason, so you can have any typical interaction like with a conversational bot.
 In addition, she can also use these tools on your machine:

 * ReadFiles
 * ReadBinaryFiles